Pie skills are NOT necessary for these adorable MINI APPLE CRUMBLE PIES. They are sized perfectly to enjoy after a big meal.

 Ice cream on top….it’s a total must!

-These will be the hit of all your parties this Fall!
+These are seriously amazing and will be the hit of all your parties this Fall!

 Mini Apple Crumble Pies